 Australian High Commissioner to Papua New Guinea, His Excellency Mr Bruce Davis presented Ruline Pokote Ketauwo and Stanley Raka with the Allison Sudradjat Prize for 2017.

-This Award is given in memory of Allison Sudradjat a senior Australia Government staff member who passed away in 2007.
-Allison was deeply passionate about education as one of the pillars of development.
-Allison served at both the Australian Missions in Indonesia from the early- to mid-1990s and from 2005-2007 and in Papua New Guinea from 1996-2001.
+The Award is given in memory of Allison Sudradjat, a former senior Australian Government staff member who passed away in 2007 whilst attached to the Australian Embassy in Indonesia.
+Allison was deeply passionate about education as a pillar of development.
+From 1996 to 2000 she worked at the AUSAID office in Port Moresby.

-Ms Ketauwo is from the Autonomous Region of Bougainville and works with the Department of Health in the Health Management, Planning and Research Sector in her home province.
-She will be pursuing a double degree program; the Master of Public Health and Master of Business Administration at James Cook University, Queensland.
+Ms Ketauwo works with the Department of Health in the Health Management, Planning and Research Sector in her home province, the Autonomous Region of Bougainville.
+She will pursue a double degree program: a Master of Public Health and Master of Business Administration at James Cook University, Queensland.

-Upon the successful completion of their studies, Ms Ketauwo and Mr Raka will return to PNG with new knowledge and skills that will contribute immensely to improving the systems and processes used in the public sector that will increase equitable service delivery across the country.
+Upon the successful completion of their studies, Ms Ketauwo and Mr Raka will return to PNG with new knowledge and skills that will contribute immensely to their sectors and increase equitable service delivery across the country.